somgithubfosteringlinux/Tomcat-postgres-activity/README.md

  - Filters: Allows you to filter the results based on method, status code, and IP address.
  - Count of records: Displays the number of records for each combination of method, status code, and IP address.

--[] Key Observations:
+- [] Key Observations:

--[Web logs count: The total number of web logs is 24.]
+- [Web logs count: The total number of web logs is 24.]

--[Top values of log.file.path: The log file paths /Project/all_logs/tomcat1/logs/localhost_access.log and /Project/all_logs/tomcat2/logs/localhost_access.log have the highest number of records.]
+- [Top values of log.file.path: The log file paths /Project/all_logs/tomcat1/logs/localhost_access.log and /Project/all_logs/tomcat2/logs/localhost_access.log have the highest number of records.]

--[Tomcat1: Status Codes: The most common status codes for Tomcat1 are 200 (successful requests), 404 (not found), and 301 (moved permanently).]
+- [Tomcat1: Status Codes: The most common status codes for Tomcat1 are 200 (successful requests), 404 (not found), and 301 (moved permanently).]

--[Tomcat2: Status Codes: The most common status codes for Tomcat2 are 200 (successful requests), 404 (not found), and 302 (found).]
+- [Tomcat2: Status Codes: The most common status codes for Tomcat2 are 200 (successful requests), 404 (not found), and 302 (found).]

--[Methods: GET/POST/HEAD-200: The majority of requests are GET requests with status code 200.]
+- [Methods: GET/POST/HEAD-200: The majority of requests are GET requests with status code 200.]

--[Methods: GET-404: Most 404 errors are due to GET requests.]
+- [Methods: GET-404: Most 404 errors are due to GET requests.]

--[Methods: POST-403/504/405: There are a few POST requests with status codes 403 (forbidden), 504 (gateway timeout), and 405 (method not allowed).]
+- [Methods: POST-403/504/405: There are a few POST requests with status codes 403 (forbidden), 504 (gateway timeout), and 405 (method not allowed).]

 Overall, the dashboard provides valuable insights into the web logs of the Tomcat servers.
 It helps identify common status codes, HTTP methods, and IP addresses involved in requests.
 This information can be used to troubleshoot issues, optimize performance, and improve security.